You’ll see credit for completing this quiz in “Unit 1 Cumulative Assessment.”

 Thumbs up!
 “4” represents the side chain.
 There can be twenty varieties.

-HINT FOR NEXT TIME: The side chain is a variable group.
+Hint: The side chain is a variable group.
 There are twenty varieties.
 A generic side chain is represented by “R.”

 [q json=”true” hotspot_user_interaction=”label_prompt” show_hotspots=”” dataset_id=”Molecules of Life Click-on Challenge|22cb7bc4cf7a2e” question_number=”9″ unit=”1.Chemistry_of_Life” topic=”1.1-1.6._Unit_1_Cross-Topic”] TOPIC: Biomolecules